-Today, 75% of cosmetics products are sold in the Chinese distributors.
+Today, 75% of cosmetics products are sold by Chinese distributors.
 Penetrating the Chinese market is not so easy and represents a big challenge especially for biological companies overseas.
 Indeed, in order to get into this special market, they have to pass through many processes and steps.

-Indeed, they have to get an approval document for hygiene licence which allows them to sell its products on the Chinese market.
+Indeed, they have to get an approval document for a hygiene license which allows them to sell their products on the Chinese market.

-Also, products cosmetics need to get Verification Certificate for Chinese Labelling on Imported Cosmetics.
+Also, products cosmetics need to get a Verification Certificate for Chinese Labelling on Imported Cosmetics.
 Then, products are inspected by the quarantine department in order to obtain a certification.
-Thus, the commodity inspection office delivers a notice of customs clearance which enables to cosmetics’ importer to get customs declaration procedure.
+Thus, the commodity inspection office delivers a notice of customs clearance which enables cosmetics importers to get customs declaration procedure.

-In addition, these companies overseas have to make huge investments in order to found facilities and pratice their activity.
+In addition, these companies overseas have to make huge investments in order to found facilities and practice their activity.
 Then, they have to hire employees and pay important salaries.

 Also, they need to be careful about the importation’s taxes.
-Indeed, since 2005, the rate is of 5% on imported lips and eye’s make-up.
-Then, since 2008, it is of 6.5% on others imported produtcs.
-These both rate represent a further investment for companies overseas.
+Indeed, since 2005, the rate is 5% on imported lips and eye make-up.
+Then, since 2008, it is of 6.5% on other imported products.
+Both rates represent a further investment for companies overseas.

 These various features are very complicated and long to set up.
 And then, foreign companies always don’t agree with some procedures.